Kicking My Feet: Tour

-To promote the album, Van Dijk is set to embark on his upcoming tour Kicking My Feet Tour.
+To promote the album, Van Dijk is set to embark on his upcoming Kicking My Feet Tour from 9 February to 6 April 2026 across North America and South America.

 Reception

 Kicking My Feet was met with positive reviews from music critics.
 Matthew Dwyer from PopMatters noted that the album allows Ruel to "stand out in a crowded field of male pop stars," praising his "sharp take on an existing formula," stating that "while most pop stars could spend an entire album cycle deciding how confessional they want to be, he has struck an innate balance between fame and privacy as he has gradually ascended to stardom."
-Dwyer further praised the album’s "shiny, highly-production," Ruel's husky vocals, and his songwriting abilities.
+Dwyer further praised the album's "shiny, highly-production," Ruel's husky vocals, and his songwriting abilities.

 Jade Kennedy from The Music Network said the album showcases "a confident evolution in sound and songwriting" adding "Kicking My Feet sees Ruel blending emotional depth with contemporary pop production."

 Ella Sangster from Cosmopolitan said "Kicking My Feet is impressively cohesive; with sleek, sharp pop and R&B inflections, threaded with lyrics demonstrating an introspection that only really comes from growing up."